fromothers/www.maxhallinan.com/posts/_drafts/2018-09-16-little-languages.md

 When Daniel Friedman and David Christiansen sought to explain dependent types, they did not point to a dependently typed language like [Idris](https://www.idris-lang.org/).
-Instead, they designed a "very small language" called [Pie](https://github.com/the-little-typer/pie), a dependently typed language designed specifically for the purpose of explaining dependent types.
+Instead, they designed a "very small language" called [Pie](https://github.com/the-little-typer/pie).
+Pie exists just for the purpose of explaining dependent types.

-We programmers produce a lot of commentary on programming languages.
+We programmers produce a lot of commentary.
 This commentary takes the form of blog posts and books, talks and workshops.
-We consume this commentary in part to understand the ideas the languages contain.
+We consume this commentary in part to understand ideas found in programming languages.
-Perhaps it would be interesting to design more languages for this purpose too.
+Perhaps it would be interesting to design more languages for this purpose.